-During the nine months ended September 30, 2016 the Company's average monthly cash burn rate, excluding exploration expenditures, share-based payments, foreign exchange and interest, was approximately \$19,400, compared to approximately \$14,100 per month for the year ended December 31, 2015, with the increase due mainly to a one time capital market advisory services cost.
+During the three months ended March 31, 2017 the Company's average monthly cash burn rate, excluding exploration expenditures, share-based payments, foreign exchange and interest, was approximately \$22,660, compared to approximately \$19,100 per month for the year ended December 31, 2016, with the increase due mainly to higher legal fees associated with the Magellan transaction and financing, and higher shareholder relations and filing fees.
 The Company expects its monthly burn rate to continue to be at a low level going forward due to ongoing monitoring of operating expenses.
-Due to a lack of available funds the Company significantly scaled back exploration work on its Niñobamba project.
+Due to a lack of available funds the Company significantly scaled back exploration work on its Niñobamba project and the majority of 2017 direct costs associated with this project are expected to be incurred by Magellan as part of their earn-in obligations.
 The Company's future exploration programs will be a function of the Company's ability to raise additional capital.

 As a junior exploration stage company, Rio Silver has traditionally relied on equity financings and warrant exercises to fund exploration programs and general working capital requirements of a publicly traded junior resource company.
-The Company will need additional capital in 2016 and 2017 to cover its current working capital requirements and fund further exploration work.
+The Company will need additional capital in 2017 and 2018 to cover its current working capital requirements and fund further exploration work.